danielpreotiuc/trendminer-clustering/README.md

 Outputs the Matlab variables in the file vars.file-no.clusters and another file cl.file-no.clusters.
 This file has the format (word clusterid centrality) for each word, one word/line.

-For spectral clustering is currently using the code from the [AFFECT Matlab Toolbox] (http://tbayes.eecs.umich.edu/xukevin/affect).
+Spectral clustering is currently perfomed using the code from the [AFFECT Matlab Toolbox] (http://tbayes.eecs.umich.edu/xukevin/affect).
 Their code is included in this project in the affect folder.